Permissionless-Software-Foundation/psf-js-examples/README.md

 ## Other Resources

 The examples above can help JavaScript developers quickly build custom business applications.
 Check out these libraries for other uses cases:

+- We have a [Telegram channel](https://t.me/bch_js_toolkit) where you can chat with other developers using this software.
+There is also an AI tech support bot trained on all these code bases.
+You can ask it questions if you need help understanding any of the [Cash Stack](https://cashstack.info) software.

 - For developers who want an easy-to-hack command-line wallet, check out [psf-bch-wallet](https://github.com/Permissionless-Software-Foundation/psf-bch-wallet).
 Are fully-functional CLI wallet with lots of features.
 Built with minimal-slp-wallet.

 - For developers who need a web-based wallet, check out [bch-wallet-web3-spa](https://github.com/Permissionless-Software-Foundation/bch-wallet-web3-spa).
 [Live demo](https://wallet.psfoundation.info)